You are currently viewing Sole Work: Guelph Boot And Shoe Manufacturers: Part 1

 JT Brown and Company

-Guelph had two Brown’s in the shoe and boot business.
-However, it was John T Brown that ran a boot and shoe factory on Upper Wyndham.
+Guelph had two Browns in the shoe and boot business.
+However, it was John T Brown who ran a boot and shoe factory on Upper Wyndham.
 A Thomas Brown had a shop in 1867 on Wyndham which repaired and made a few shoes for its customers.
 Patrick Conway and Joseph Firestone worked for him.
 William Brown and Company originally had a general store in 1851 that also sold shoes.

 Brown’s Boot and Shoe Factory was a larger facility than the one owned by Prest and Hepburn’s.
 In 1885/86, it had 22 employees.
 In 1887, 50 hands worked for Brown.
 This was the year Brown had been thinking of moving his shop to Berlin (Kitchener).
 He changed his mind and stayed, surviving into the 1890s.
 In the OAC Review of 1889, Brown’s boasted they were “The only Factory in the city which enables us to sell below all others in prices as we sell direct to the consumers.
 Come and see, just one trial will convince you that Brown’s shoes outwear them all.”